chensong5225/IR_Recipes/README.md

 ### Outcome

 A search engine that returns the most relevant recipes according to the input query, including ingredients, dishes, cooking steps.
 The query can provide several ingredients or a dish name.

+## Instructor's feedback to the introduction

+Searching for recipes has been a popular project topic.
+It has lots of resources available online, and also contain some interesting challenges to work on.
+So can you tell me more about how do you define the best recipe?
+What do you envision the inputs from the users, and what retrieval system do you plan to use, and how you plan to present the outputs.

+Furthermore, how do you plan to construct the index for recipes?

+I think that these are interesting and important questions to consider when you try to put more details into your project design.

+## Next step: Term Project Proposal Presentation
+* A short online video last for about 5 minutes, using powerpoint slides or other presentation means to highlight the project
+* Project name and team members
+* What is the search problem in the project?
+* The team’s motivations to the project
+* What are the major inputs/outputs of the system?
+* What is your approach and plan?
+* Major steps of your approach
+* Current status, schedule until the end of the term
+* The deadline is Ocober 30
+* Upload to the URL of the online video project to the discussion board in Courseweb